 |Description:||One common thing about research is, that it often turns out different to our expectations; a clear hypothesis, a brilliant experimental set-up and yet you don`t find any significant results.
 Another very frequent scenario appears when it comes to publication, years of work, nice results, great input from all co-workers and still the paper was rejected.
 This may seem frustrating at times.
 This mentoring chat gives you the chance to discuss your personal struggles with colleagues at your level and to obtain advice from young PIs who have faced these situations many times.
 The meeting takes place in a small group of about 10 people via Zoom.|

 |Time & Date:||6th July 2020, 5 PM (MET)|

 |Registration:||For registration click here.
 Registration is open until 30th of June or until all places are taken.
 Login details will be provided upon registration.|

 The Mentor Scheme is a unique opportunity for ECTS New Investigator members to be matched with an experienced professional to gain career advice, support and guidance.
 This scheme is a development technique based on the use of one-to-one meetings to enhance an individual’s skills, knowledge and performance.
 Content of the meetings remain strictly confidential between mentee and mentor.

 - To support learning and development of Mentees in a non-directive manner

-- To encourage networking between New Investigators and advanced post-docs as well as established professionals in the field
+- To encourage networking between New Investigators and advanced post-docs and young PIs as well as established professionals in the field

 - To develop personal and professional competencies

-- Mentoring term will be for one year
+- Mentoring term will be for two years

 - Mentoring scheme: quarterly skype meetings and one face-to-face meeting per year is recommended